INTERIOR & EXTERIOR STONE VENEER

 Stone veneer users, whether they’re building a home, selling one or buying one, are usually ahead of the curve in terms of home design trends.
 It’s thus no wonder that they’ve found so many different uses for stone veneers already.

-For example, interior stone veneer is used in fireplaces, stairways, wine cellars, bars and, of courses, kitchen islands, a key piece of any “dream home.”
+For example, interior stone veneer is used in fireplaces, stairways, wine cellars, bars, and, of course, kitchen islands, a key piece of any “dream home.”

 Stone Veneer – Inspired by nature, designed by you